Creating custom monitors

 Last updated

-Provide a meaningful name for the monitor.
+Name: Provide a meaningful name for the monitor.
 The system uses this name to send notifications and visualize monitors on the Alerts overview page.

-The system generates a unique identifier automatically from the monitor’s name.
 You can only modify the NQL ID during the monitor creation process using the following characters a-z, 0-9, _

 .
-You cannot edit this field once you have created the monitor.
-Use the NQL ID to query this monitor using NQL.
+Meaning, you cannot edit this field once you have created the monitor.

 You cannot create a monitor with an NQL ID that was used by a deleted monitor until there are no events in the system still associated with the deleted monitor (30 days max).

-Set the priority level.
+Priority: Set the priority level.
 The default level is medium.

-Create custom tags for monitors.
+Tags: Create custom tags for monitors.
 This allows you to filter alerts using tags in the Overview dashboard and in the Webhooks integration.
 Currently, there is a maximum of ten tags per monitor.

 clause and defines the right granularity for the alert context using time aggregation and the by

-keyword for grouping.
-Use the Show in Investigations button to view the results of your NQL query in the Investigations module.
+If needed, use the Show in Investigations button to view the results of your NQL query in the Investigations module.

 The NQL query must follow several rules to support monitors: